reshuk-code/pchealthchecker/README.md

 Notes
 For mobile devices, the health check will show the server's health status and not the device's health.
-To integrate device health information for mobile, additional JavaScript APIs would be required. markdown
+To integrate device health information for mobile, additional JavaScript APIs would be required.
-Copy code

-### **How to Use the README**
-- Replace `https://github.com/reshuk-code/pc-health-checker.git` with your actual GitHub repository URL.
-- Make sure you have a `LICENSE` file if you are sharing the project with a specific open-source license.
-- You can also expand this README to include any specific setup instructions, deployment notes, or additional configuration details depending on your needs.

-This **README** will help anyone who wants to set up or contribute to your project understand the features, installation steps, and technologies used.